 In addition to the work of the Taskforce, the equities exchanges also moved forward in 2019 and 2020 with a plan to normalize their Day 2 opening procedures after a Level 3 MWCB halt, such that all exchanges would reopen on Day 2 with a standard opening process.
-The Exchange notes that its affiliated equities exchanges 11 filed rule changes to that effect in March 2020, 12 and successfully tested the implementation of those changes on September 12, 2020.
+The Exchange and its Affiliate SROs 10 filed rule changes to that effect in March 2020, and successfully tested the implementation of those changes on September 12, 2020.